What is a tracheostomy?

-Mobile FEES is available through Nicole DePalma at NDoscopy Dysphagia Specialists.
-NDoscopy proudly partners with skilled nursing facilities, hospitals, long term acute care, rehabilitation centers, and physician offices in the greater New York City area.
-Ndoscopy also services patients in a private practice office located at 3250 Westchester Ave Ste 204, Bronx NY 10457.
+Flexible Endoscopic Evaluation of Swallowing (FEES) is available through Nicole DePalma at NDoscopy Dysphagia Specialists.
+NDoscopy proudly partners with hospitals, subacute and skilled nursing facilities in New York City to provide mobile FEES and consulting for establishing interdisciplinary tracheostomy teams.
+Ndoscopy also services patients in a private practice office, located at 3250 Westchester Ave Suite 204, Bronx NY 10457.

 Amathieu, R. et al. (2012).
 Influence of the cuff pressure on the swallowing reflex in tracheostomized intensive care unit patients.
 British Journal of Anaesthesia.
 Oct;109(4):578-83.